audeering/datasets/datasets/emouerj/README.md

+# emouerj

+Publishes the `emouerj`,
-This project publishes the emoUERJ database is an emotional speech database in Portuguese.
+an emotional speech dataset in Portuguese.

-It contains 377 audios, which are variations of ten sentences pronounced in 4 different emotions (happiness, anger, sadness or neutral).
-The audios were recorded by eight speakers (4 mae, 4 female).